LLNL/RAJA/docs/sphinx/user_guide/tutorial/gaussSeidel.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A ``RAJA::StaticIndexSet`` object can be used to partition the grid point indices into two non-overlapping sets, one for the red points a and one for the black points.
+A ``RAJA::StaticIndexSet`` object can be used to partition the grid point indices into two non-overlapping sets, one for the red points and one for the black points.
 A RAJA index set can be used to partition an iteration space into any number of *segments* of any type, even user-defined segments.
 RAJA provides a few segment types, such as ``RAJA::RangeSegment``and ``RAJA::ListSegment``. ``RAJA::RangeSegment``, which represents a contiguous index range, has been used in all the other examples.
 A ``RAJA::ListSegment`` represents an arbitrary collection of indices, similar to an indirection array that is common in unstructured mesh applications.
 In the example, we use two ``RAJA::ListSegment`` objects to hold these two sets of indices.
 See :ref:`index-label` for more information about RAJA segments and index sets.

 The code in the example that constructs the segments and index set is:

 .. literalinclude:: ../../../../examples/example-gauss-seidel.cpp
                     :lines: 188-217

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Coloring execution policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To enable the parallelization pattern described earlier, we use the following RAJA loop execution policy:

 .. literalinclude:: ../../../../examples/example-gauss-seidel.cpp
                     :lines: 119-120

-Note that the ordering of the policies is the policy for iterating over over the segments (sequential) followed by the policy for executing each segment (OpenMP parallel-for).
+Note that the ordering of the policies is the policy for iterating over the segments (sequential) followed by the policy for executing each segment (OpenMP parallel-for).
 Put another way, the OpenMP parallel part indicates that we update the points of each color in parallel, while the sequential part specifies that we iterate between colors sequentially.

 The code that runs a single red-black cycle is: